oracle-livelabs/database/kubernetes-for-oracledbas/deploy-oraoperator/deploy-oraoperator.md

 </copy>
 ```

-You will now see all the new **CRDs** introduced by the OraOperator.
+You will now see all the new **CRDs** introduced by the OraOperator that will be managed by the `oracle-database-operator-controller-manager`.

 ![kubectl api-resources --api-group=database.oracle.com](images/oraoperator_crds.png "kubectl api-resources --api-group=database.oracle.com")